CMPSC-310-AI-Spring2023/challenge07-team_anthony/outline.md

 Student 1: WOW AMAZING!
 I am so happy now that I can use these resources to complete my assignments and have time to party this weekend.

 Narrator: AI can be a resource for students to easily grasp answers from the internet and not get caught with plagiarism.
 AI can sometimes create lazy students and breeze through assignments.
-(FIX LATER OR SOMETHING)

 **Scenario 2: Benefits**